 You can visit us on our regular work days, Wednesdays and Saturdays, at 7 Bristol Court, Albury Airport.

-If your group, school or club would like to visit we will be happy to give a guided tour through our hangar.
-Please contact us to arrange a time.
+If your group, school or club would like to visit we will be happy to give a guided tour through our hangar to see the DC-2 and the work being done.
+Please contact us to arrange a suitable time.

-You can support our project by making a donation.
+You can support our project by Giving a Rivet (or lots of them).

 We are a registered Australian Tax Office Deductible Gift Recipient.
 Donations over $2 are tax deductible.